use-ink/ink/ARCHITECTURE.md

 build times for sandboxed E2E tests significantly.
 [We proposed](https://github.com/paritytech/polkadot-sdk/pull/9689) putting anything `revm` behind a feature flag, but Parity is not open to it.

+(6) The removal of host functions in favor of pre-compiles results in a loss of semantic information why a contract call failed.
+Previously, if a contract call involving one of the affected host functions (e.g. `take_storage`) contained too little Gas, the contract would error with `OutOfGas`.
+As those functions are pre-compiles now and called like other contracts, the contract call will now fail with `ContractTrapped` if too little Gas is supplied.
+This makes it harder for users to debug and understand what caused the call failure.